 The average fixed interest and the average floating interest on the interest-bearing loans and bank loans at 31 December 2017 were respectively 4.4% (2016: 4.3%) and 0.8% (2016: 2.4%).
-The following statement provides insight into the interest repricing calendar for the interest-bearing loans and bank loans at the statement of the financial position, while taking into account the effects of the derivatives and the hedge instruments At fair value.
+The following statement provides insight into the interest repricing calendar for the interest-bearing loans and bank loans at the statement of the financial position, while taking into account the effects of the derivatives and the hedge accounting applied.